lakejs/lake-docs/reference/toolbar.md

   `config`

   A key-value object.
-For more details, see the [toolbar config](/reference/toolbar-config.md).
+For more details, see the [Toolbar config](/reference/toolbar-config.md) page.

 * Return value: